The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 The bull narwhal can rub its tusk with another bull to display a habit called tusking.
 It can also use this to maintain social dominance.

 The narwhals have a special diet composed of Greenland halibut, polar and Arctic cod, cuttlefish, shrimp, and squid.

 The female narwhals start bearing calves at the age of six to eight years old.

-The newborn calves begin their lives with a thin layer of blubber, which thickens as they nurse their mother’s milk, rich in fat.
+The newborn calves begin their lives with a thin layer of fat, which thickens as they nurse their mother’s milk, rich in fat.
 Calves are dependent on their mother’s milk for 20 months.

-The narwhal’s mortality mostly occurs due to suffocation after the narwhals fail to leave before the Arctic waters’ surface freeze over in late autumn.
+The narwhal’s mortality mainly occurs due to suffocation after the narwhals fail to leave before the Arctic waters’ surface freezes over in late autumn.

-In literature, the narwhals are one of the two explanations of the giant sea phenomenon in Twenty Thousand Leagues Under the Sea.
+In literature, the narwhals are one of the two explanations for the giant sea phenomenon in Twenty Thousand Leagues Under the Sea.

 Narwhals, during their growth, accumulate metals in their internal organs.
-One study showed that many metals are low in concentration in the blubber of narwhals and high in the liver and kidney.
+One study showed that many metals are low in concentration in the fat of narwhals and high in the liver and kidney.

-The narwhals are largely mentioned and talked about in the Lore of the Unicorn.
-Throughout the book by Odell Shepard, he describes the earlier interpretations of the narwhals as being a fish with a horn in its forehead, to a sea-unicorn.
+The narwhals are mentioned mainly in the Lore of the Unicorn.
+Throughout the book by Odell Shepard, he describes the earlier interpretations of the narwhals as being a fish with a horn on its forehead to a sea unicorn.